 The course takes a full day and covers:

 The course ends with a written exam.
 If the participant passes the exam, the practical assessment will take place at a later date.
 It is advised that participants practice what has been covered in the course before being assessed.
 Assessment can only happen by an accredited L2 Touch Europe referee coach during a full day tournament.

 The tournament must be of a sufficiently high standard for Level 2 assessment.
-In England, this will usually be at an NTS/CTS or MWTC round or Nationals.
+In England, this will usually be at an Elite National Touch Series or Men's and Women's National Touch Series round or Touch Nationals.
 If you would like to be assessed, please contact us (email@example.com) so that we can identify a suitable opportunity and ensure a coach is present.

-The level three referee course is an advanced course for Touch referees.
+The Level 3 referee course is an advanced course for Touch referees.
 Holding a Level 2 badge is a prerequisite.
 The course takes two full days and covers all aspects of refereeing.

 The course includes a take-home written exam.

 Assessment can only be undertaken by the European Referee Commission at a multi-day tournament.
 This is usually only possible at international events, although sometimes L3 upgrades are possible at England Nationals.
 Please get in touch for more information (firstname.lastname@example.org).

 Levels 4 and 5 do not require a written exam but are judged through a practical on-field assessment during a multi-day tournament.